 Anti-Polygamy Proof Texts

 In Norman Geisler’s Baker Encyclopedia of Christian Apologetics, he argues against polygamy by saying that although “men God highly praised in the Bible had multiple wives (and/or concubines) . . . the Scriptures repeatedly warn against having multiple wives (Deut.
 17:17) and violating the principle of monogamy—one man for one wife (cf. 1 Cor.
 7:2; 1 Tim.
 2[sic]:2).”
 Besides dubiously citing a single verse as “repeatedly” warning, there are several problems with these proof texts.

 Deuteronomy 17:17 expresses a rule for Israel’s king – not all people.
 So even if this verse were ruling against polygamy, it would only apply to one person on Earth.
-Moreover, “multiply” does not mean to merely “add” (e.g., the king could certainly have more than one horse cf. Dt.
+Moreover, “multiply” does not mean to merely “add” (e.g., the king could certainly have more than one horse or piece of gold (cf. Dt.
 17:16).
 The context indicates that the term means to “greatly increase” – but it only take one additional wife to be a polygamist.

 1 Corinthians 7:2 offers marriage as an antidote to lust and sexual immorality – not a warning against getting married more than once.
 Consider a parallel example: Because of the temptation to theft, each man should have his own car and each woman her own jewelry.
 While having a single vehicle or necklace might relieve the temptation to steal them for oneself, it in no way implies that one cannot have two or more of these items.